 Welcome!

-I am a Data Analyst/Researcher at the OECD and a former consultant at the World Bank, with a PhD in Macroeconomic Theory and Development Economics from York University.
+I am a Data Analyst/Researcher at the OECD's Statistics and Data Directorate (SDD) and a former research consultant at the World Bank.

 My research focuses on the intersections of environmental degradation, climate change, and economic development, with particular emphasis on natural capital, green growth, and climate sustainability.
 I bring a diverse set of research skills, ranging from theoretical modeling to spatial analysis in empirical economics.